thejfry/ENGO500_Group1/ProgressReport1.md

 ## 2.1 Summary of Work Accomplished During this Period
 > Template Instructions: Describe the work accomplished in this phase.
 Include a brief summary of the work accomplished in comparison to the work plan.
 Provide relevant samples of the work progress, that is useful for evaluating the progress, such as URLs of prototype, operational results, pictures of field work, sample data collected, URL of code repository, etc.

 The work accomplished for the project thus far has coincided with the original Work Breakdown Structure (WBS), as seen in the summary of milestones above.
 The current phase of the project has focused primarily on the development of a proof of concept.
 To show proof of concept, a post-processed least squares estimation was performed to determine the position of the user, using the ranges observed from each node.
 The completed results from phase one can be found in the List of Attachments, below.
-The repository for the code used to implement this phase of the project and can be found at [Phase1_EstimationCode] (URL).
+The repository for the code used to implement this phase of the project and can be found at [Phase1_EstimationCode](https://github.com/thejfry/ENGO500_Group1/tree/master/ENGO500_PoC).

 The work accomplished during this phase of the project was divided among group members to complete individually.
 The tasks completed were as follows: